 Data visualization is another important aspect of data analytics brought to its full extent with the implementation of Electronic Health Records.

-Visualization is one of the critical components that make EHR more effective in terms of accessibility and availability of data for various data science operations.
+Visualization is one of the critical components that make Electronic Health Record more effective in terms of accessibility and availability of data for various data science operations.

 However, you can’t use the same data visualization template for every EHR.
 While the framework remains the same, it requires room for customization to visualize patient data on the EHR dashboard adequately.

 The role of machine learning in this operation parallels its role in data mining.
 However, in the case of data visualization, it is about interpreting data in an accessible form.

 At the current moment, one of the most frequently used visualization libraries in Electronic Health Record is d3.
 For example, we have used its sunburst and pie charts in the Nanostream project.

 Healthcare is an industry that mostly operates with sensitive data through and through.
 Pretty much every element of healthcare operation, in one way or another, touches certain aspects of privacy and confidentiality.

 The fact is that integrated systems like EHR are vulnerable to breaches, data loss, and other unfortunate things that may happen to data in the digital realm.

 In addition to that, healthcare proceedings are bound by government regulations that detail the ins and outs of personal data gathering, processing, and storing in general, and specifically in the context of healthcare.